Daily Muesli for Health: Oats, Barley and Rye

 It took me a long make muesli a regular part of my life, I simply didn’t add enough sweetness to it when I started.
 The addition of mixed fruit and berries turned it from plain grains to an enjoyable daily breakfast.
 Understanding the health benefits was invaluable, especially the vital role that fibre plays in diet.
 Now I eat it every day.

-If you are just starting try 4 tablespoons of muesli and work your way up to six, or more.
-You don't have to add oat bran unless you want the extra nutrition.
+If you are just starting try 3 tablespoons of muesli and work your way up to six, or more.

-Says The Whole Health Practice's Felicia “Sometimes we enjoy our muesli later in the day, it doesn’t have to be for breakfast only.
-This is also a simple dish to take to the office, the dry grains just need hot water poured over them and be left to ‘cook’ for half an hour.”
+Says The Whole Health Practice's nutritionist Felicia “Sometimes we enjoy our muesli later in the day, it doesn’t have to be for breakfast only.
+This is also a simple dish to take to the office, the dry grains just need hot water poured over them and be left to ‘cook’ for half an hour, add some fruit.”

 Stay Healthy,